Ashan-Edirisinghe/FOG-VLE/README.md

 ## About Laravel

-Laravel is a modern PHP web application framework that emphasizes simplicity, elegance, and readability.
+Laravel is a PHP web application framework that emphasizes simplicity, elegance, and readability.
 It is designed to make the development process a delightful experience for developers by providing a clean and expressive syntax, as well as a rich set of features out of the box.

 Key features of Laravel include: